-&lt;sup>22 Sourced from Profile .id who define dual occupancies, multi dwelling housing, attached and semi-detached dwellings, as well as flats in one or two storey blocks.
+22 Sourced from Profile .id who define dual occupancies, multi dwelling housing, attached and semi-detached dwellings, as well as flats in one or two storey blocks.

-Development of medium density housing is occasionally mismatched with development outcomes.
-As an example, Hobartville contained approximately 1,100 dwellings at the 2016 Census, with approximately 35 dwellings (3 per cent) being medium density, despite the suburb being zoned R3 Medium Density Residential.
+Residential.
 However, the area between Hobartville and Kurrajong Road, which is zoned a mix of R2, R3 and B2, contained 622 dwellings, with approximately 302 (49 per cent) being medium density.